privatenumber/minification-benchmarks/readme.md

 - Each table is sorted by smallest minified size in ascending order
 - Each time is annotated with a multiplier relative to the fastest minifier
 - _"Minzipped size"_ measures how well the minified file compresses with Gzip
-- Comments are not stripped because not all minifiers support it

 ## 📋 Results